Boxplot / Diagrams

 Bell-shaped Symmetric, one peak Normally distributed data; stable process

-Bimodal (two-peaked) Two peaks Mixture of two populations (e.g., two tools)
+Bimodal Two peaks Mixture of two populations (e.g., two tools)

 Truncated Sharp drop-off on one side 100% inspection removes parts beyond a limit

-Comb-shaped Alternating high and low bars Rounding issues in measurement
+Comb-shaped Alternating high and low bars Rounding problems in measurement

 Rectangular (uniform) All bars approximately equal height Uniform distribution; no clear process mean